Family Food on the Table

 Kathryn

-Cooked chicken and dumplings in a large purple dutch oven
+Chicken and dumplings cooked in a large purple pot.

 This easy chicken and dumplings recipe is a classic that’s warm, hearty and oh so comforting.
 The flavorful chicken stew and the tender dumplings create a delicious meal the whole family will love.